 Darren Harvey joined Edinburgh Law School in August 2017 having spent the previous three years writing his doctoral thesis at the University of Cambridge.
 He holds a Master of Laws (LLM) degree in European Law and Integration from Saarland University, Germany and an LLB (Hons) from The University of Edinburgh.

-Darren's main research interests lie in European Union Law, Comparative Constitutional Law and Judicial Review.
+Darren's main research interests lie in European Union Law, Comparative Constitutional Law, UK Public Law and Judicial Review.
 His publications to date have focused on the Court of Justice of the European Union and its judicial review function.
 He has also published journal articles on the role of national parliaments in the EU and the legal implications of Scottish independence.
 Most recently, he has been actively involved in the debate over the UK's withdrawal from the EU, contributing journal articles, book chapters and blog posts on the roles that the EU institutions are likely to play throughout the process.

 Scottish Legal System (Ordinary)